Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 6, participants will be able to:

-1. Determine payroll taxes and the uses of Form 941, Form W-4, Form W-2, and Form W-3, specify the application of FICA and FUTA taxes and how to report them, and identify major employee labor laws.
+1. Determine payroll taxes and the uses of Form W-2 and identify major employee labor laws.

-2. Recognize common-law rules used to determine employee status for FICA and federal income tax withholding, specify the dangers of unreasonable compensation stating how to avoid them, and determine how a corporation can be a valuable income-splitting device.
+2. Recognize common-law rules used to determine employee status for federal income tax purposes, specify the dangers of unreasonable compensation stating how to avoid them, and identify income-splitting devices.

 At the start of Chapter 7, participants should identify the following topics for study: